saloonphp/rate-limit-plugin/.github/README.md

 ## Stores

 These are the various stores that the rate-limiting plugin supports.
+You may also [create your own stores](#creating-your-own-store) if this library does not come with one you need.

 ### Memory Store